What Should You Bring to a Newborn Photo Session? | Palo Alto & Bay Area Newborn Photography Guide

 ❌ overprepare

-Keeping things simple is always better.
+Keeping things simple almost always leads to a smoother experience.

 The Most Important Thing: A Calm, Fed Baby